baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 ## Approach and Resources

 So how do we do this?
 Through reinformcement learning.
-Specifically we use Markov decision proceses and unsupervised learning to train our agent.
+Specifically we use Markov decision processes and unsupervised learning to train our agent.
 The approach I have chosen for this task is Q learning.
 There are many resources that explain Q learning, but these are the three I found most useful for building intuition as well as implementing Q learning in code.